 Cheesy on the inside and crispy on the outside, Leftover Pork Quesadillas are the perfect solution for busy day dinner.
-Start with leftover pork tenderloin, chops or roast, then add in more flavor by tossing in sausage, peppers, onions, seasonings – and, of course, lots of cheese.
+Start with leftover pork chops, tenderloin or roast, then add in more flavor by tossing in sausage, peppers, onions, seasonings – and, of course, lots of cheese.
 You’ll have a mouthwatering dish that you’ll make over and over again, like I do!

 Table of Contents

 One night when my husband Robert and I were camping in our Airstream trailer, I created these super quick and easy Leftover Pork Quesadillas for dinner.
-We had arrived late at our campsite (just outside Cincinnati – read about our traveling adventures on that trip here) and didn’t finish setting up until after 7 pm, so I wanted a meal that didn’t take much time or effort to put together.
-Quesadillas seemed like the perfect idea.
+We had arrived late at our campsite (just outside Cincinnati – read about our traveling adventures on that trip here) and didn’t finish setting up until after 7 pm, so I wanted a meal that I could quickly create with leftovers.
+And, we had just had pork chops the night before.
+So, quesadillas seemed like the perfect idea.
 Crispy on the outside, full of flavor on the inside, these Leftover Quesadillas will be your new go-to for easily and creatively using up leftovers.

 Here’s what I put in these pork quesadillas.
 Note that this recipe is extremely flexible; you can use just about any leftover protein – pork, steak, chicken, shrimp, etc. I’ve even used chopped vegetables.